jonasbgood/StreetTreesOfNYC/README.md

 circle represents the individuals health status.
 The diameter of each circle roughly relates to the diameter of the tree in inch.

-The user can select trees from a list boroughs and different health conditions.
+The user can filter street trees from different boroughs and with different health conditions.
 By clicking on a single tree all available information for this tree is shown in the table on the right.

-The complete data set as well as the filtered data can be exported and downloaded to csv and xlsx files.

 The user can also select areas of interest using the tools provided in the map.

-All trees in a selected area can then be exporte.
+The complete data set as well as the filtered and selected data can be exported and downloaded to csv and xlsx files.